Trump heads to Europe at a time of remembrance, turmoil

 British Prime Minister Theresa May will step down days after Trump visits and French President Emmanuel Macron is expected to use the 75th anniversary of the World War II battle that turned the tide in Europe to call for strengthening the multinational ties the U.S. president has frayed.

-Trump is to arrive in London on Monday for a two-day whirlwind of pomp, circumstance and protests, including meetings with the royal family and an extravagant state dinner at Buckingham Palace.
-He is likely to be shadowed by demonstrators, who during his visit to England last summer flooded the streets and flew an inflatable balloon depicting the president as a baby.
+Trump and his family are arriving in London on Monday for a two-day whirlwind of pomp, circumstance and protests, including meetings with the royal family and an extravagant state dinner at Buckingham Palace.
+Demonstrators are expected, including the possible return of an inflatable balloon depicting the president as a baby.

-A year ago, Trump played the ungracious guest, blasting May in an interview just hours before Air Force One touched down in England.
+A year ago, Trump was an ungracious guest, blasting May in an interview just hours before Air Force One touched down in England.
 He has done it again, this time sparing May but praising her rival, prime ministerial hopeful Boris Johnson, just before she steps down as head of the Conservative Party on Friday for failing to secure a Brexit deal.

 "I think Boris would do a very good job.
-I think he would be excellent," Trump told The Sun, the same publication to which he gave an interview last summer.
+I think he would be excellent," Trump told The Sun.
 "I like him.
 I have always liked him.
 I don't know that he is going to be chosen, but I think he is a very good guy, a very talented person."

+It was not clear if the Trump endorsement would hurt or help Johnson's chances of becoming Britain's next leader.

-Before departing the White House Sunday evening, Trump waded in again to his hosts' domestic affairs.
-He said he might meet with another pro-Brexit politician, Nigel Farage, during his visit, and brushed back concerns that he was being discourteous.
+Before leaving the White House Sunday evening, Trump waded in again to his hosts' domestic affairs.
+He told the Sunday Times that Britain should "walk away" from Brexit talks and refuse to pay a 39 billion pound ($49 billion) divorce bill if it doesn't get better terms from the European Union.
+He said he might meet with another pro-Brexit politician, Nigel Farage, during his visit, and claimed Farage should be given a role in the Brexit negotiations.

-"Don't ask me the question if you don't want me to talk about it," he said.

-Trump also fired back at London Mayor Sadiq Khan, who called the U.S. leader a "global threat" ahead of his trip.
+Trump also fired back at London Mayor Sadiq Khan, who called the U.S. leader a "growing global threat" and said he should not get the red-carpet treatment in Britain.
 Trump said he has no interest in meeting Khan and that "I don't think much of him."
-Trump added that "he's the twin" of New York Mayor Bill de Blasio, "except shorter."
+Trump added that "he's the twin" of New York Mayor Bill de Blasio, one of the Democratic candidates entering the 2020 U.S. presidential race.

-Trump pushed back Sunday against reports that he had described Markle as "nasty," tweeting: "I never called Meghan Markle "nasty."
-Made up by the Fake News Media, and they got caught cold!"
-The newspaper posted the audio of the interview on its website.
+Khan supporters have accused Trump of being racist against London's first Muslim mayor.

+At least some of Trump's fancy welcome should have awkward moments.
+The formal tea hosted by Charles brings together a future king who has warned repeatedly about the perils of climate change with a president who is actively dismantling U.S. policies designed to slow global warming.

 Trump will make his first presidential visit to Ireland on Wednesday.
-But what should have been a routine visit with the prime minister grew complicated due to the president's unprecedented blending of government duties and business promotion.
-Trump will spend two nights at his club in Doonbeg, which sits above the Atlantic, and the White House originally insisted that he and his Irish counterpart meet there.
+But what should have been a routine visit with the prime minister grew complicated due to Trump's unprecedented blending of government duties and his own business promotion.
+Trump will spend two nights at his golf club in Doonbeg, which sits above the Atlantic, and the White House originally insisted that he and his Irish counterpart meet there.

-After Dublin balked, a deal was struck for Trump to meet Prime Minister Leo Varadkar at Shannon's airport.
+After Dublin balked, a deal was struck for Trump to meet Irish Prime Minister Leo Varadkar at Shannon Airport.

-The centerpiece of the president's visit will be two days to mark the D-Day anniversary, likely the last significant commemoration most veterans of the battle will see.
+The centerpiece of the president's visit will be two days to mark the 75th anniversary of the June 6, 1944, D-Day anniversary, likely the last significant commemoration most veterans of the battle will see.
 The anniversary events will begin in Portsmouth, England, where the invasion was launched, and then move to Normandy, France, where Allied forces began to recapture Western Europe from the Nazis.

-The day is normally a heartfelt tribute to unity and sacrifice, outweighing any national or political skirmish of the moment.
+The day is normally a heartfelt tribute to unity and sacrifice, outweighing any national or political skirmish.
 But some on both sides of the Atlantic are nervous about Trump, who has shown a willingness to inject partisanship into such moments.
 Trump also has been embroiled in simmering disputes over trade and military spending with fellow Western democracies.

 On a trip to Brussels last summer, he upbraided NATO leaders on their defense budgets and caused near-panic when rumors spread that he was considering pulling out of the alliance formed in the aftermath of World War II.
 Just days later, in Helsinki, Trump rattled European capitals by publicly siding with Russian President Vladimir Putin over his own intelligence agencies.

-On his most recent European visit, last November in France, Trump skipped a ceremony at an American military cemetery to mark the 100th anniversary of the end of World War I when rain grounded his helicopter.
+On his most recent European visit, last November in France, Trump was heavily criticized for skipping a ceremony at an American military cemetery to mark the 100th anniversary of the end of World War I when rain grounded his helicopter.
+European leaders, meanwhile, stood in the rain to honor the dead.

 Lemire reported from New York.
 Associated Press writer Zeke Miller in Washington contributed to this report.